Osc-7/TRNG/README.md

 # TRNG

-1.detector for a simple led TRNG
+- Detector for a simple LED TRNG
-2.TRNG using video randomness
+- TRNG using video randomness
-3.Data process
+- Data process